hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 In [part 2]({% post_url 2021-02-16-new-desk-part-2-finding-a-slab %}) of this series I wrote about how I came into possession of a cut and dressed timber slab.
 With the slab in my possession, the first task was to turn it into an appropriate shape to be a desk.
 This included filling in various gaps, sanding surfaces, and rounding corners.

-{% include image.html url="/assets/img/burl.jpg" description="a burl is to a tree what a tumour is to an animal" %}
+{% include image.html url="/assets/img/burl.jpg" description="Bruno's previous project" %}

 My brother Bruno had previously built a coffee table out of a burl, and he gave me a hand particularly with this part of the project.
 Apart from lots of advice and lending me a lot of tools, he helped me with the mould and epoxy pouring, which sounds like it was the hardest part of his coffee table.